bhakes/bhakes.github.io/menu/about.md

 ### About Ben

 Ben is Midwest-based iOS engineer and a former real estate private equity portfolio manager.
-Ben is constantly learning and has a wide-ranging skill set that includes software development skills, managerial experience, capital markets expertise, in addition to a significant background in commercial real estate.

 Ben is currently a full-time software engineering student at [Lambda School](https://lambdaschool.com).
 At Lambda School, Ben is focused on iOS Development and eventually wants to focus on building IoT and augmented reality applications.
 Ben has experience with Swift, Java, Python, Git, [Github](https://github.com), Xcode, and general Object Oriented Design.